basecamp/console1984/README.md

 ### Access to external systems

-While Active Record encryption can protect personal information in the database, are other systems can contain very sensitive information.
+While Active Record encryption can protect personal information in the database, there are other systems can contain very sensitive information.
 For example: Elasticsearch indexing user information or Redis caching template fragments.

 To protect the access to such systems, you can add their URLs to `config.console1984.protected_urls` in the corresponding environment config file (e.g: `production.rb`):